Book a call

 Anchor the ask to binary gates

-A credible 12-month ladder typically features three inflections, not twelve tasks: e.g., GLP tox completed (safety risk down), CMC scale batch released (manufacturing risk down), and pre-IND feedback received (regulatory risk down).
-Each rung should have budget contours and ago/no-go decision.
+A credible 12-month milestone plan typically features three inflections in biotech: IND filing completed (safety risk down), CMC scale batch released (manufacturing risk down), and pre-IND feedback received (regulatory risk down).
+Each should have budget contours and a go/no-go decision attached.

 Teams built to execute (and the honesty test)

-Biotech is execution-heavy.
-An all-academic roster signals risk in clinical ops, regulatory navigation, and BD.
-Investors look for the people who have done the hard parts before-or for founders who acknowledge gaps and show how they're being filled (advisors, fractional execs, or hires in flight).
+Academic rosters signal risk in capital efficiency, regulatory navigation, and BD.
+Investors look for people who have done the hard parts before: founders who acknowledge gaps and show how they are being filled, through advisors, fractional executives, or first hires.

-Your audit calls it out: put operators on the slide and make their relevance obvious in one line each.
+Your audit should call out operators on the slide and make their value obvious in one line each.

 The deck as a diligence artifact

-A good deck reads clean because the work behind it is clean: a spine, an investor FAQ, a milestone budget, and counsel-aligned IP notes-even if you yourself are not giving FTO opinions.
-That discipline is why investors believe you can spend efficiently.
+A good deck reads clean because it is clean: a data room spine, an investor FAQ, a milestone map, an investor budget.
+That discipline is why sophisticated investors believe you can spend efficiently.

-In biotech, clarity is not cosmetic; it is how you convert complex science into priced belief.
-Design the deck to show risk falling on schedule, and the conversation that follows will be about terms-not translation.
+In biotech, clarity is not cosmetic.
+It is how you convert complex science into priced belief.
+Design the deck to show risk falling on schedule, and the conversation that follows will be about terms, not trust.

 Deals die on structure, not science.
 Before you step into the next boardroom, let's stress-test your narrative and align it with what investors actually need to see.